|

 Middle of Paper

 .... he became the leader in Hell rather than a servant in Heaven.
 Satan believed that it was, "Better to reign in Hell than serve in Heaven" ( I-l.
 263).
 Much of Satan's reliance on getting things accomplished came from his ability to lie and deceive.
 He lied to the fallen angels about the Son and his "vice-regency" in Heaven in order for them to follow him instead of The Son.
-He also concealed his true self by hiding in the body of a serpent when presen ....
+He also concealed his true self by hiding in the body of a serpent when presenting himsel ....

 |